-Why is mining and metal manufacturing automation technology important and how can it improve production, quality and profits?
+Why are mining and metal manufacturing automation technology important and how can it improve production, quality, and profits?

 Automation technology plays a pivotal role in the mining and metals sectors, as it provides an invaluable opportunity for performance and productivity improvements.
 The implementation of process automation solutions allow manufacturers to reduce or avoid equipment downtime and to ensure optimized – and therefore safer and more reliable – operations.
 However, automation is nothing new.
 What truly makes the difference now is the application of the enabling technologies of Industry 4.0 such as the Internet of Things.
 Through digital sensors, for example, it is possible to collect a huge amount of data, which, when properly analyzed, provide key information on the performance of equipment which are then able to give important additional services such as predictive maintenance and real-time remote assistance.
 The ultimate goal is to optimize the production process, reduce costs, improve quality and increase production volumes.

 What are the latest advancements in mining and metal production technology?

 Before presenting tangible examples of projects that differentiate our market offerings, I would like to point out that, to be innovative, it takes more than having a few new solutions in the range of products you provide.
 Innovation means to create a balance between two attitudes: on the one hand, improving what you are currently doing by increasing efficiency, productivity and incremental improvement – what I call “exploitation”; and on the other hand, going beyond the current portfolio by developing new projects and expanding in new regions – what I call “exploration”.

 In terms of exploitation, several Tenova products represent examples of innovative technologies that optimize the production process of our clients, improving quality and resulting in tangible savings in production costs and energy consumption.